 Why Bandits Need Democracy

 Neither business owners nor criminals like this arrangement.
-As an entrepreneur from Dagestan has put it, “when in Moscow even the smallest commercial entities started increasingly to employ people who introduced themselves as former officers of the KGB, FSK, FSB, GRU and others, or who were even on active duty, it has become clear that capitalism would not be taking hold.
-Instead, there would be banditry served under different sauces (in law, outside of the law), but not capitalism.
+As an entrepreneur from Dagestan put it, “when in Moscow even the smallest commercial entities started increasingly to employ people who introduced themselves as former officers of the KGB, FSK, FSB, GRU, and others, or who were even on active duty, it has become clear that capitalism would not be taking hold.
+Instead, there would be banditry served under different sources (in law, outside of the law), but not capitalism.
 There is no point in trying to think in economic terms.”